 The DOSS SoundBox XL offers the perfect listening experience for an indoor music listener with multiple devices to listen from that all connect in different ways, line-in, SD-card, and Bluetooth.
 If that sounds like you, this could be exactly the product you’re looking for!

-The AOMAIS GO is a rugged modern take on one of the first and most beloved portable music trends in modern history, the boombox.
-This speaker has great build quality and includes a very sturdy handle that offers a much-needed bit of stability and portability given this speakers larger size.
+The DBSOARS Bluetooth Speaker is a rugged modern take on one of the first and most beloved portable music trends in modern history, the boombox.
+This speaker has great build quality and includes a very sturdy handle that offers a much-needed bit of stability and portability given these speakers’ larger size.

-This Bluetooth speaker offers most of the features you can expect from this price range but it’s quite a bit louder and cheaper than many of the competitors.
-The AOMAIS GO is a utilitarian take on a large but portable Bluetooth speaker that promises loud, clear sound at a really good price.
+This Bluetooth speaker offers most of the features you can expect from this price range, but it’s quite a bit louder and cheaper than many of the competitors.
+The DBSOARS is a utilitarian take on a large but portable Bluetooth speaker that promises loud, clear sound at a really good price.

-The AOMAIS GO offers quite a few more connectivity options than other similarly priced speakers.
+The DBSOARS offers quite a few more connectivity options than other similarly priced speakers.
 On one side of the speaker, you will find a micro-USB port for charging, a standard USB port for charging other devices like phones or tablets, and a 3.5mm line input for wired listening.

 On top of that, the other side of the speaker has a second waterproof seal that protects a line input for a microphone, so you can use this speaker as a portable PA system!
 This is a very interesting and unique feature to see on a Bluetooth speaker, and I hope more speakers include these sorts of options in the future.

-AOMAIS created a super durable, waterproof beast of a speaker with the GO; there is a specific subset of people out there that I know will see this speaker and ultimately give it a try based on its utilitarian design.
-Suited for outdoor use, the battery life, loudness, and solid body make this speaker a great option for people who work or spend tons of time outdoors; a couple knocks, falls, or rainstorms won’t cause a skip in your favorite music.
+DBSOARS created a super durable, waterproof beast of a speaker; there is a specific subset of people out there that I know will see this speaker and ultimately give it a try based on its utilitarian design.
+Suited for outdoor use, the battery life, loudness, and solid body make this speaker a great option for people who work or spend tons of time outdoors; a couple of knocks, falls, or rainstorms won’t cause a skip in your favorite music.

 The BUGANI M83 is an all-around contender on this list of all the best Bluetooth speakers for less than $100, it is very loud, sounds great, it’s rugged, the battery lasts a long time, and the price is surprisingly good.